MakeHub-tw/FreaksTimer/README.md

 - Supports Base-16 to count down up to 255 minutes (enable BASE_16 definition then recompile).

-- Remember the last setting of minutes to count down.
-(Pause in the counting down process WON'T affect it except for encoder events)
+- Remembers the last setting of minutes to count down.